 1. Setup Complexity

-QuickBooks Online (QBO) and Desktop: Configuring the integration requires meticulous mapping of accounts, categories, and user permissions.
+QuickBooks Online (QBO) and Desktop: Configuring the integration requires meticulous account, category, and user permission mapping.
 For instance, importing the Chart of Accounts from QuickBooks into Expensify as categories is essential, and any discrepancies can lead to errors.
 Expensify's QuickBooks Online Configuration Guide provides detailed guidance.

 2. Synchronization Errors